Exploring 6D Object Pose Estimation with Deformation

 Unlike prior SLAM-based approaches~\cite{wang2023coslam} that rely on constant-speed motion models—which struggle under rapid motion and occlusion—we leverage FoundationPose~\cite{wen2024foundationpose} for robust initial pose estimation.
 FoundationPose estimates the relative pose of each instance via 2D-3D feature matching and PnP solvers, yielding candidate poses $\{\xi_{t,i}^{\text{init}}\}_{i=1}^5$.
-We perform consistency voting to eliminate outliers, retaining poses with pairwise errors below threshold $\tau$ (0.05 rad rotation, 5 cm translation) and computing the averaged initial pose $\xi_t^{\text{init}}$.
+We perform consistency voting to eliminate outliers, retaining poses with pairwise errors below threshold $\tau$ ($5^\circ$ rotation , $5 cm$ translation) and computing the averaged initial pose.

 \textbf{Pose refinement.} To ensure geometric consistency between camera poses and instance objects, we constrain ray sampling to instance mask regions.
 Following Co-SLAM~\cite{wang2023coslam}, we model camera rays as lines from origin $o_t$ with direction $r_{t,u,v}$, but sample only from pixels where $M_i(u,v)=1$: